Last Updated on February 4, 2020

-Head halter traction is usually used for shorter periods owing to discomfort it can cause.
+Head halter traction is usually used for shorter periods owing to the discomfort it can cause.

-Head Halter traction is of two types
+Head Halter traction devices are of two types

 A metal spreader hooks on to the two side pieces to avoid lateral compression of the soft tissues when traction is applied.

-A cord from the metal spreader passes over a pulley fixed to the top of the bed or to a stand in case of traction applied in sitting position.head-halter-traction
+A cord from the metal spreader passes over a pulley fixed to the top of the bed or to a stand-in case of traction applied in sitting position.head-halter-traction

 The head end of the bed must be raised to provide countertraction.